0 results found in Greenlaw

 Wi-Fi Available.
 Pets Welcome.
 Disabled Access.
 On Site Parking.

-Hotels, Guest accommodation & Self Catering in Greenlaw
+Hotels, Guest accommodation, Self Catering & Camping in Greenlaw

 Greenlaw is a village situated in the foothills of the Lammermuir Hills on Blackadder Water; a river in Berwickshire in the Scottish Borders area.
 The village is some 7 miles north of Kelso.
 It is a former county town of Berwickshire.
 Places of historical interest in the village include the Kirk, built in 1657, and the Mercat Cross built in 1696.
 These are the oldest structures in the town.
 The impressive town hall was built in 1831 and reflects the towns status at the time.
 The last public hanging in Scotland took place in this village in 1834.
 Greenlaw has 2 small pubs and shops include the village stores, mini-market, pharmacy, butchers and bank.
 Other businesses include a caravan park, garage, builders, organic vegetable growers, a candle-makers and a small embroidery factory.